ldosen/Shiftease/README.md

 ### 4.3.1 Description and Priority

 Providing availability is of medium priority for Shiftease.
+This feature allows employees to input their availability directly into our application as opposed to an outside spreadsheet, removing the inconvenience of having multiple scheduling resources.

 ### 4.3.2 Stimulus / Response Sequences

+An employee can provide availability information in the same style as Google Calendar, in which visual timeblocks represent possible shifts and indicated availability.

 # 5 Other Nonfunctional Requirements